bounswe/bounswe2023group5/reports/lab_report_8.md

 - We added followed games and joined groups to sidebar.
 - We implemented edit profile functionality.
 - We prepared the second milestone report.
+- We will implement the home page this week.
+- We will implement the notification functionality this week.
+- We will implement the character feature this week.

 ## What was planned for the week?
 How did it go?
 | Description                                                                | Issue                                                           | Assignee         | Due        | PR  | Estimated Duration | Actual Duration |